The Cyan Language: Synergy between the EHS and Generic Prototypes

-[ line = In readLine; if ( line size == 0 ) [ throw: EmptyLineException ] else if ( line size > MaxLine ) [ throw: LineTooBigException(line) ]; Out println "line = " + line ] catch: CatchExit<LineTooBigException> catch: CatchWarning<EmptyLineException>; \end{cyan} Object \verb@CatchExit<LineTooBigException>@ treats exception {\tt LineTooBigException} because it has an {\tt eval:} method that accepts this exception as parameter.
+{ line = In readLine; if line size == 0 { throw: ExceptionEmptyLine } else if line size > MaxLine { throw: ExceptionLineTooBig(line) } Out println "line = " ++ line } catch: CatchExit<ExceptionLineTooBig> catch: CatchWarning<ExceptionEmptyLine>; \end{cyan} Object \verb@CatchExit<ExceptionLineTooBig>@ treats exception {\tt ExceptionLineTooBig} because it has an {\tt eval:} method that accepts this exception as parameter.
 This method prints an error message and ends the program execution.